 A description of accreditation status – fully compliant includes: (Per PEAC policy ACC-02 Disclosure, Appendix B)

-Click here to find more details regarding the definitions of the levels of accreditation.
+More details regarding the definitions of the levels of accreditation are available at http://www.peac-aepc.ca/english/accreditation/levels-of-accreditation.php.

 For more information about PEAC: Physiotherapy Education Accreditation Canada, Suite 26, 509 Commissioners Road West, London, Ontario, N6J 1Y5, (250) 494-0677, www.peac-aepc.ca)